DianaSill/DianaSill.github.io/README.md

 - **Projects**: A dedicated area where I showcase my projects with brief descriptions and details about the tech stacks used.
 - **Get in Contact**: A contact section that makes it easy for visitors to connect with me via email or social media for job opportunities, collaborations, or networking.
 - **Subtle Animations**: Animations are incorporated to enhance the overall user experience, ensuring smooth transitions throughout the site.
+- **PHP Form Handling**: A contact form that uses PHP to handle form submissions, sending messages to my email.

 ---